Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin Base: Special K ahler Metric Singularities on

 The remainder of this section is organized as follows.
-Subsection~\ref{step1-2 Bab} implements Steps~(1) and (2) of Construction~\ref{construction}; specifically, we construct $3g-3$ pairs of cycles on $\widetilde{\Sigma_{q_0}}$ with the prescribed intersection numbers and deform these cycles to the spectral fibers $\widetilde{\Sigma_q}$ for each $q \in \mathcal{U}$.
-Finally, Subsection~\ref{results Bab} establishes the primary asymptotic results.
+Subsection~\ref{step1-2 Bab} implements Steps~(1) and (2) of Construction~\ref{construction} by constructing $3g-3$ pairs of curves on $\widetilde{\Sigma_{q_0}}$ with prescribed intersection numbers and deforming them to the spectral fibers $\widetilde{\Sigma_q}$ for $q \in \mathcal{U}$.
+Finally, Subsection~\ref{results Bab} establishes the main asymptotic results.